AbhavBhanot/Bhagavad-Gita-Summarization-and-Verse-Retrieval-RAG-/README.md

 - Original texts: Bhagavad Gita and Patanjali Yoga Sutras
 - Hugging Face for the T5 model
 - Kaggle for hosting the datasets

-## Contact

-For questions and feedback, please open an issue in the repository.